 Step 3.
 Click Proceed to put the operation into practice.

-Above is about how to use allocated space after cloning smaller disk to a larger disk.
-To avoid allocated space generated in your later disk clone, you can make the new disk space proportionally distributed as the cloned partitions during the clone process.
-If the disk clone tool you applied before does not support that setting, you can switch to Qiling Disk Master Professional.
-It allows users to edit partitions on the new disk as required.
+To avoid allocated space being generated in your new disk clone, you can allocate space proportionally to the cloned partitions during the cloning process.
+If your current disk clone tool doesn't support this setting, you can switch to Qiling Disk Master Professional, which allows you to edit partitions on the new disk as needed.

-Three options are available when cloning a smaller disk to a larger disk.
-To avoid unallocated space after clone, you can choose "Fit partitions to entire disk", which will distribute all space of the larger disk into several partitions according to the source hard drive partition size.
+When cloning a smaller disk to a larger one, you have the option to choose "Fit partitions to entire disk", which ensures that all space on the larger disk is utilized by distributing it into multiple partitions according to the size of the original disk's partitions, thereby avoiding unallocated space.